Ɨ

 M. Gnanakumar

-Government College of Technology , Coimbatore , India
+Assistant Professor, Department of Mathematics, Government College of Technolog , Coimbatore , India

 J. Duraikannan Orcid logo ,